 In St Anne’s we follow a scheme of work for History and Geography called ‘Voyagers’.
 The Humanities are taught discreetly on a weekly basis in Key Stage 1 and Key Stage 2, with a History or Geography focus each term.
 Progress and attainment are assessed using the Key Curriculum objectives for each subject and the Voyagers Progression map.

-The History lead is Miss Barton and Geography lead is Mrs Feeney.
+The History lead is Miss Williams and Geography lead is Mrs Feeney.

 MODERN FOREIGN LANGUAGE

 The Modern Foreign Language taught at St Anne’s is French.

 We follow a programme of work from the Janet Lloyd Network and progress and attainment are assessed using the Primary Languages Learning Ladder.

 French is taught to all children in Key Stage 2 classes as a discreet half hour lesson each week and also through incidental inputs throughout the week.

 The MFL leads are Miss Allen and Mrs Case.

 In St Anne’s PE is delivered to both Key Stage 1 and Key Stage 2 as discreet lessons and throughout the wider curriculum.

 In Key Stage 1 we follow the Youth Sports Trust Active Play scheme of work and in Key Stage 2 we follow the PE Planning Ltd scheme of work and Knowsley School Sports Partnership Planning for Dance and Gymnastics.
 PE is taught by both class teachers and specialist PE teachers.